 “Prayer takes us beyond the self.
 Joining our personal self to the selfhood of humanity, it gives our wishes the freedom to grow large and broad and inclusive.
 Our prayers are answered not when we are given what we ask, but when we are challenged to be what we can be.” – Rabbi Morris Adler (1906-1966)

-Am HaYam celebrates Shabbat (the Sabbath) and all Jewish holidays.
 We conduct Shabbat services on the first and third full weekends of the month.
 Click here to check Calendar page.
 We use the revised Siddur Sim Shalom prayer book, with Hebrew, transliteration and English, supported by special readings and songs.
 Our services are musical and joyful, led by Rabbi J.B.
-Sacks, who encourages everyone to participate wholeheartedly .
+Sacks, who encourage everyone to participate wholeheartedly .

 Saturday Morning Services.
 A deeper appreciation and examination of Jewish culture, thought, and values takes place during Saturday morning services.
 Services begin at 10 am with prayer, song, and poetry.
 We read the Torah, and in our interactive discussion, we all grow in understanding and appreciation of our people’s history and values, and we gain succor and renewal for ourselves.
 Following services, we continue to celebrate Shabbat at our Kiddush, with warm conversation and refreshments (often a lunch).

-Holidays We celebrate Jewish holidays and observe holy days with special readings, music, activities, and programs We also join other local synagogues for community services for Sukkot, Yom HaShoah (Holocaust Day), and Shavuot , celebrations that are filled with friendship and understanding.
+Holidays We celebrate Jewish holidays and observe holy days with special readings, music, activities, and programs.
+We also join other local synagogues for community services for Sukkot, Yom HaShoah (Holocaust Day), and Shavuot celebrations that are filled with friendship and understanding.
 (Click here to go to our Holidays landing page.)

 Life Cycle.
 As our congregants pass through the joys and challenges of daily living, we are here to support each other.
 Rabbi Sacks is available to help with any and all of your family’s needs, from a bris (ritual circumcision) or baby-naming, to a bar or bat mitzvah, to a wedding, a renewal of vows, a funeral or unveiling, and other occasions.

 Please reach out, in your time of need.
-Contact information for Rabbi and the Congregation Leadership, can easily be found here.
+(Please click here for the Contact page)